Molecular diversity as a biosignature: Abstract

-We characterize this statistical structure using two metrics: \textit{richness}, which is the number of distinct amino acids, and \textit{diversity}, which measures the uniformity of their relative abundances.
-A sample with many species but dominated by a few has high richness but low diversity.
-These metrics are jointly expressed using Hill numbers---a parametric family of diversity indices (see Methods).\citep{hill1973diversity} Varying sensitivity to rare versus dominant species yields a continuous diversity profile.

-Normalizing this profile by sample-wise richness defines the \textit{evenness} curve.
-Evenness is invariant to species count and reflects only distributional structure.
-Crucially, it means that evenness curves are agnostic to species identity and absolute measurement units, enabling comparison across samples with different richness.
-Each assemblage is treated as a value vector, capturing only the shape of the distribution, not its magnitude.
-The distinguishing power of this approach is illustrated in Figure~\ref{fig: evenness_richness_illustration}.

-Lastly, each amino acid abundance is associated with an uncertainty estimate, reflecting variability introduced during extraction and quantification.
-Where available, reported uncertainties are used directly; where absent, they are inferred from variation across compositionally similar profiles within the same study.
-This enables the representation of each sample as an ensemble of plausible distributions, from which evenness curve distributions are generated.
-In this way, measurement uncertainty is propagated through the ecodiversity framework without imposing uniform assumptions across datasets (see Methods).
+Each amino-acid abundance is accompanied by an uncertainty estimate reflecting variability introduced during extraction and quantification.
+Where reported, uncertainties are used directly; otherwise, they are inferred from variation among compositionally similar profiles within the same study.
+This represents each sample as an ensemble of plausible distributions from which evenness-curve distributions are generated, propagating measurement uncertainty through the diversity framework without imposing uniform assumptions across datasets.
+Dissimilarities between samples are then computed as pairwise distances between their evenness-curve distributions, expressed as $z$-scores—the likelihood that two samples originate from the same distribution in units of standard deviation under a normal model.
+The procedures for computing evenness curves, propagating uncertainty, and quantifying pairwise dissimilarities are described in the Methods.